ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 After executing this command, you should be able to see a new "can0" interface with the :code:`ifconfig` command.
 This should allow you to use tools from the can-utils package, which are detailed in the following section.
 In some environments, you may encounter issues with the command above.
-If that is the case, try attributing a different name to the CAN interface, e.g., use "slcan0" instead of "can0" for all following commands.
+If that is the case, try using a different name for the CAN interface, e.g., use "slcan0" instead of "can0" for all following commands.

 .. code-block:: bash